refractproject/rfcs/text/0000-add-hyperlinks.md

 # Unresolved questions

 * Whether to do this or continue creating namespaces
+* Whether to remove namespacing from the current spec
 * Whether to include the ability to embed links